cloudwego/cloudwego.github.io/content/en/docs/hertz/reference/json.md

 You can either remove the flag or set its value to `arm64`.
 ##### Ran Binaries compiled in an x86 environment with a translator
 This is not supported yet.

+### Build constraints exclude all Go files in xxx
+This is mostly because Sonic does not work on your go version.
+See [sonic#Requirement](https://github.com/bytedance/sonic#requirement) for a list of supported go versions.